activecm/espy/README.md

 To install the agent, run the script as `.\install-sysmon-beats.ps1 ip.or.hostname.of.espy.server`.

-The script will then:
+The script then:
-- Ask for the password for the Redis server to connect to
+- Asks for the password for the Redis server to connect to
   - This may be supplied using the parameter `RedisPassword`
   - If using the automated Espy Server installer, use the value printed during the server installation
-- Download Sysmon and install it with the default configuration in `%PROGRAMFILES%` if it doesn't exist
+- Downloads Sysmon and installs it in `%PROGRAMFILES%` if it doesn't exist
+  - Creates a new configuration file at `%PROGRAMFILES%\Sysmon\sysmon-espy.xml`
+  - If Sysmon was previously installed, the old configuration will be merged with the configuration necessary to run Espy
-- Ensures Sysmon is running as a service
+- Ensures Sysmon is running as a service with the new `sysmon-espy.xml` configuration file
-- Download WinLogBeat and install it in `%PROGRAMFILES%` and `%PROGRAMDATA%` if it doesn't exist
+- Downloads WinLogBeat and installs it in `%PROGRAMFILES%` and `%PROGRAMDATA%` if it doesn't exist
-- **Removes any existing winlogbeat configuration files (`winlogbeat.yml`)**
-- Installs a new `winlogbeat.yml` file to connect to the Espy Redis server
+  - Creates a new `winlogbeat.yml` file to connect to the Espy Redis server
+  - If `winlogbeat.yml` was previously installed:
+    - The old configuration will be backed up to `winlogbeat.yml.bak`
+    - The old configuration will be merged with the configuration necessary to run Espy
+    - This merging process may fail.
+If this happens the script will prompt you to manually edit the `winlogbeat.yml` configuration file.
+    - Run `stop-service winlogbeat; start-service winlogbeat` after editing the `winlogbeat.yml` file
-- Ensures WinLogBeat is running as a service
+- Ensures WinLogBeat is running as a service with the new `winlogbeat.yml` configuration file

 ### Data Collected By Sysmon Per Network Connection
 - Source